 An example of ABC with a positive consequence could be an individual standing outside on a cold day.
 The antecedent is being cold while standing outside.
 The behavior would be for the individual to move indoors to get warm.
 The consequence, or result, would be the individual getting warm and comfortable from taking shelter from the cold outside.

-An example of ABC with a negative consequence could be a mother trying to get her child to clean up his/her toys.
-The antecedent, or prompt, would be the mother verbally prompting her child to clean up his/her toys.
+An example of ABC with a negative consequence could be a mother trying to get her child to clean up their toys.
+The antecedent, or prompt, would be the mother verbally prompting her child to clean up their toys.
 The behavior could be the child gets angry and begins to throw toys.
 The consequence or result would be the child losing access to those toys or having to sit in time-out.